Digital-Grinnell/dlad-blog/content/posts/041-Configuring-DGDocker2.md

 As currently configured, the stack maintains persistent _Omeka_ site data in a _Docker_ volume (NOT a "bind mount", but a named volume managed by _Docker_).
 There is a comment line in the _docker-reset.sh_ that can be enabled to wipe the aforementioned volume clean; use it with extreme caution!
 There's also a comment line in _omeka-s-docker/docker-compose.yml_ that can be enabled to re-initialize the _omeka_ database with a backup of the original _World Music Instruments_ site on server _omeka1_.

-## Addressing
+## Launch and Addressing

-As currently configured, the stack includes the following services and addresses:
+I did a `git clone https://github.com/DigitalGrinnell/omeka-s-dgdocker2 /opt` and then `source /opt/launch-stack.sh` from a _root_ terminal/shell on _dgdocker2_.
+The result is this working set of services and addresses:

 | Service | Address | Note |
 | --- | --- | --- |